-- Ensuring that students are aware of College based HE activities and local HE visits as advised within College communications and through the central College Careers Guidance team - Booking students in and encouraging them to attend special careers focused talks such as HE preparation and Student Finance - In discussion with the guidance team, arranging specialist sessions in addition to those on the Tutorials Scheme of Work
+Ensuring that students are aware of College based HE activities and local HE visits as advised within College communications and through the central College Careers Guidance Team.

-- Ensuring that where possible work experience supports and adds value to the student's ultimate career objective - Facilitating workshops related to Equality, Diversity, and Inclusion along with Safeguarding and PREVENT. - 5.4 Each Apprentice has a dedicated Trainer/Assessor who will support them through a pastoral programme.
+- Booking students in and encouraging them to attend special careers focused talks such as HE preparation and Student Finance. - In discussion with the Careers Guidance Team, arranging specialist sessions in addition to those on the Tutorials Scheme of Work. - Ensuring that where possible work experience supports and adds value to the student's ultimate career objective. - Facilitating workshops related to Equality, Diversity and Inclusion along with Safeguarding and PREVENT.